openhab/openhab-addons/bundles/org.openhab.binding.mybmw/README.md

 ```

 The debug fingerprint is generated every time the discovery is executed.
-To force a new fingerprint perform the following steps in the UI
+To force a new fingerprint perform a _Scan_ for MyBMW things.

-1) Go to settings
-2) Select Things entry
-3) Press "+" sign bottom right
-4) Choose the _MyBMW_ binding
-5) Press the _Scan_ button on top

 Personal data is eliminated from the log entries so it should be possible to share them in public.
 Data like